 Success in the saddle

-His biggest successes in the saddle have all come aboard Venetia Williams-trained horses, including the Listed Lanzarote Hurdle on Yala Enki in 2016, with whom he also won the 2018 Grand National Trial Chase, and the Ladbrokes Handicap Chase at Newbury in November on Aso.
+Some of Charlie’s biggest successes in the saddle have come aboard Venetia Williams-trained horses, including the Listed Lanzarote Hurdle on Yala Enki in 2016, with whom he also won the 2018 Grand National Trial Chase, and the Ladbrokes Handicap Chase at Newbury also in 2018 on Aso.
+But his biggest career victory to-date came in February 2022 when he landed his first Grade One in the Scilly Isles Novices’ Chase at Sandown riding L’Homme Presse.
+This seven-year-old, who is another to be trained by Venetia Williams is one of the favourites to win the Turners’ Novices’ Chase at the Cheltenham Festival in March.